reflectoring/reflectoring.github.io/_posts/2021-12-21-guide-to-resttemplate.md

 ```
 We use the `Void` class to represent the empty body here.

-## Using the Exchange method for Downloading Large Files
+## Using the Exchange Method for Downloading Large Files

 Now we will use the `execute()` method for downloading large files.
 The `getForObject()` and `getForEntity()` methods which we saw earlier load the complete response of the REST service in memory.